ThaiNangTaniPolitics/thainangtani-politics-observatory/index.md

 ## 📌 Latest Update

-**A structural analysis of legal functionality, reform rhetoric, and symbolic discourse**
+**A system analysis of refinery margins, state-funded diesel, and the MOPS linkage mechanism**
-0024 – System Map: Politically Functional Law & Technocratic Framing
+0025 – Akanat’s Refinery Margin Cap (3–4 baht/litre)

 ## 📚 About the Observatory